Excerpts from across the imprints

 Read More

-The Lost Plato Lectures Enlivened
+The Lost Plato Lectures

 H.P.
 Shemmon H.P.
 Shemmon

-The Lost Plato Lectures Enlivened
+The Lost Plato Lectures

 When the twenty-four-year-old Nietzsche arrived at the University of Basel in April 1869, he carried an appointment so extraordinary it scandalized the academic establishment.
 Without doctoral dissertation, without habilitation thesis, without even completing his doctorate, he had been named Professor Extraordinarius of Classical Philology on the strength of his Leipzig publications and the recommendation of his mentor Friedrich Ritschl.
 The young scholar who moved into modest quarters at Schützengraben 45 seemed destined for conventional academic glory.
 His inaugural lecture "Homer and Classical Philology" displayed the expected erudition, his courses on Greek and Latin authors drew respectable attendance, and his colleagues at the Pädagogium where he taught Greek language could hardly have suspected the philosophical revolution fermenting in their midst.